-Late Time Window (TW-L) - This time window represents the time after POS 3 The decay heat is relatively low.
-The reactor is either in POS 1 or
+Late Time Window (TW-L) - This time window represents the time after POS 3 is entered.
+The decay heat is relatively low.
+The reactor is either in POS 1 or 2.
+If the outage being analyzed is not a refueling outage, then this time window is not used.

 The above definitions of the POSs and TWs can be used to address different types of plant shutdowns, e.g., refueling outage, planned maintenance outage, and an unplanned outage.
 Depending on the type of outage and its duration, the POSs and TWs can be identified from the above list.
 For example, all POSs and both TWs will apply to a refueling outage.
-Only POS 1 and TW-E may apply to
+Only POS 1 and TW-E may apply to non-refueling outages.

-NOTE: The operator credits in the SDP worksheets are given for TW-E. The same worksheets can be used for TW-L except the credits for operator response may need to be changed to account for the longer response time.
-Detailed instructions are given in Chapter 6.0 of this
+NOTE: The operator credits in the SDP worksheets are given for TW-E. The same worksheets can be used for TW-L except the credits for operator response may need to be changed to account for the longer operator response time.
+Detailed instructions are given in Chapter 6.0 of this appendix.

 SHUTDOWN INITIATING EVENTS

-An initiating event at shutdown is defined as an event that causes a loss or interruption of the function.
-This template considers the three internal initiators known to dominate internal-event shutdown risk based on the Grand Gulf Shutdown PRA (NUREG/CR-6143The following are the initiating events considered, with their applicability to the three POSs.
+An initiating event at shutdown is defined as an event that causes a loss or interruption of the shutdown cooling function.
+This template considers the three internal initiators known to dominate internal-event shutdown risk based on the Grand Gulf Shutdown PRA (NUREG/CR-6143) and the Surry Shutdown PRA (NUREG/CR-6144).
+The following are the initiating events considered, with their applicability to the three POSs.